terrylinooo/githuber-md/README.txt

 - Fix issue #210 - Inline mathjax is not displayed.
 - Ugrade Mermaid JavaScript library from 8.0.0 to 8.9.0
 - Ugrade KaTax JavaScript library from 0.11.1 to 0.12.0
-- Ugrade Flowchart.js JavaScript library from 1.11.3 => 1.14.1
+- Ugrade Flowchart.js JavaScript library from 1.11.3 to 1.14.1

 == Upgrade Notice ==